 There is no luggage or coat check available.

 Morningside Heights is packed with cafes and restaurants.
 In immediate proximity to the Cathedral are the Hungarian Pastry Shop and V&T Pizzeria, both between 110th and 111th streets on Amsterdam Avenue, facing the Close.
 Within five blocks of the Cathedral along Amsterdam or Broadway are French, Mexican, Korean, Chinese, American, Thai, and Indian restaurants.

 While Gospel singers are heard on occasions such as the Winter Solstice concert, the Cathedral’s regular choir is not a Gospel choir, and performs a wide variety of pieces for large masses and other Cathedral events.

-Bishop John Henry Hobart consults with Mayor Philip Hone about the feasibility of building an Episcopal Cathedral in New York City.
+The Rt.
+Rev. John Henry Hobart, Bishop of New York, consults with Mayor Philip Hone about the feasibility of building an Episcopal Cathedral in New York City.

-Rt.
-Reverend Horatio Potter succeeds Hobart as Bishop of New York.
+The Rt.
+Rev. Horatio Potter succeeds Bishop Hobart.

 New York State legislature grants a Charter for The Cathedral Church of St. John the Divine.
 Economic depression delays selection of a site for the Cathedral.

-A three-year design competition of over sixty proposals is won by George Heins & Christopher Grant LaFarge.
-Their eclectic design for the Cathedral features Romanesque, Byzantine and Gothic elements.
+George Heins and Christopher Grant LaFarge win a three-year architecture competition to design Cathedral.
+Their eclectic design features Romanesque, Byzantine and Gothic elements.

 Bishop Potter lays the cornerstone on St. John’s Day, December 27.